nmcdonaldd/codepath-flicks/README.md

 The following **required** functionality is completed:

-- [ ] User can view movie details by tapping on a cell.
+- [X] User can view movie details by tapping on a cell.
-- [ ] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [X] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [ ] Customize the selection effect of the cell.
+- [X] Customize the selection effect of the cell.

 The following **optional** features are implemented:

-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete. <-- Going to work on this.
-- [ ] Customize the navigation bar.
+- [X] Customize the navigation bar.

 The following **additional** features are implemented: